radiant-player/radiant-player-mac/radiant-player-mac/js/gmusic.js/README.md

 **This is an untested method.**

 ### Rating
-`googleMusic.rating` exposes interfaces to the rating the current song.
+`gmusic.rating` exposes interfaces to the rating the current song.

 #### `rating.getRating()`
 Retrieve the rating for the current track.